 We split the Timeline into handy chunks starting with the first 5 to 10 hours after alcohol was last consumed.
 The Timeline travels up to 15 days after alcohol was last consumed.

 As little as five hours after alcohol was consumed alcoholics suffer ‘the shakes’.
 This is scary for even the seasoned alcoholic.
 Family members are likely to express concern and you are recommended to seek professional help.
 You may experience heightened blood pressure, nausea, vomiting, confusion and nightmares.

 It's now been one complete day since you last drank alcohol.
-Hallucinations occur for 30% of people.
+Hallucinations occur in 30% of people.
 Hallucinations tend to be auditory as well as visual.
 Those who have suffered from alcoholism for prolonged periods are more at risk of experience hallucinations.
-Hallucinations are not life-threatening however they are distressing for your and your family.
+Hallucinations are not life-threatening however they are distressing for you and your family.